jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 <strong>Note that you can reuse external build elements in a statically typed way !!! </strong>
 </div>

-## Out-of-the-box features
+## Out-of-the-box Features

-This section answer to the following question : <blockquote>What Jerkar can do for me if I haven't written build file or have just a build file declaring dependencies only ?</blockquote>
+This section answers to the following question : <blockquote>What Jerkar can do for me if I haven't written build file or have just a build file declaring dependencies only ?</blockquote>

 Yep, with Jerkar, if you don't have written any build file or just have a build file containing dependency definition, you can yet perform pretty sophisticated tasks.

-### Basic tasks
+### Basic Tasks

 - `jerkar help` : outputs on console available methods and options for Jerkar in the current project.
 - `jerkar clean` : clean the output directory that is _[project dir]/build/output_.